astronomer/docs/software/install-airgapped.md

 </Tabs>

-## Step 3: Decide Whether to Use a Third-Party Ingress Controller
+## Step 3: Decide Whether to Use a Third-Party Ingress Controller {#elect-to-use-a-third-party-ingress-controller}
 Astronomer Software requires a Kubernetes Ingress Controller to function and provides an integrated ingress-controller by default.

-Astronomer generally recommends customers use its integrated ingress-controller but supports certain third-party ingress controllers.
-Ingress controllers, including Astronomer's ingress controllers, typically need elevated permissions to function - particularly the ability to list all namespaces and view the ingresses in those namespaces and the ability to retrieve secrets in those namespaces to locate and use private TLS certificates used to service those ingresses.
+Astronomer generally recommends customers use its integrated ingress-controller but supports certain third-party [third-party ingress-controllers](#third-party-ingress-controllers) in certain configurations..

-Customers in complex regulatory requirements frequently have ingress-controllers that are already internally-approved to hold those permissions.
+Ingress controllers, including Astronomer's ingress controllers, typically need elevated permissions (including a ClusterRole) to function - particularly the ability to list all namespaces and view the ingresses in those namespaces and the ability to retrieve secrets in those namespaces to locate and use private TLS certificates used to service those ingresses.

-Astronomer supports [third-party ingress-controllers](#third-party-ingress-controllers) in certain configurations.
+Customers in complex regulatory requirements frequently have ingress-controllers that are already internally-approved to hold those permissions and disable Astronomer's integrated ingress-controller.

-Customers using third-party ingress-controllers perfrom certain additional steps later in this procedure to disable the integrated ingress-controller and configure Astronomer for use with their pre-existing ingress-controller.
+Customers electing to use a third-party ingress-controllers perform certain additional steps later in this procedure to disable the integrated ingress-controller and configure Astronomer for use with their pre-existing ingress-controller.

 ## Step 4: Choose and configure the base domain {#choose-and-configure-the-base-domain}